dangor18/STITCH-AD/README.md

 + 📄 inference.py (your entry point to the orchard classification)

 Reverse Distillation (RD) and UniAD were the two models evaluated for patch level anomaly detection.
-The DATA folder contains relevant code for turning orthomosaics into patches
+The DATA folder contains relevant code for turning orthomosaics into patches saved as .npy files.